thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

   + Combine each of your "data feature" -> "supp/lit info" -> "conclusion" combinations into a single paragraph.
   + Consider editing each paragraph so that it highlights what new contribution your data makes to the situation.
 Example (note the sentence in italics that highlights the new findings):
     + "The GC-MS data presented here indicates that cities have higher levels of pollution than rural areas (Fig. 1).
-These direct observations are consistent with meta-analyses of previously published observations (Supplemental Figure 1), as well as with conclusions drawn by others in recent literature reviews (So and so et al., 2018; The other person et al., 2019). *The new chemical analyses presented here demonstrate that this is true not only for hydrocarbon compounds (as had been found previously), but also for halogenated compounds in the atmosphere.* Together these findings strongly suggest that either cities are a source of more pollution or that there is some other mechanism that concentrates pollution in cities.
+These direct observations are consistent with meta-analyses of previously published observations (Supplemental Figure 1), as well as with conclusions drawn by others in recent literature reviews (So and so et al., 2018; The other person et al., 2019). *The new chemical analyses presented here thus confirm this is true for hydrocarbon compounds, and extend the observation to halogenated compounds in the atmosphere.* Together these findings strongly suggest that either cities are a source of more pollution or that there is some other mechanism that concentrates pollution in cities.

 3. **Order your paragraphs:**